accessibility-exchange/co-design/src/steps/match-organization-with-a-team-of-consultants.md

 * Authorized to support the person
 * An ally or emotional support just for this process

-### Consultants should be able to reach out to a specific organization
+### Consultants should be able to reach out to a specific federally regulated entity

-* For example, if they’ve encountered a barrier in real life that they want to address with the organization
+* For example, if they’ve encountered a barrier in real life that they want to address with the federally regulated entity

 ### Data tracking